 - For PTM transmission, a multicast DRX pattern is configured on a per G-RNTI/G-CS-RNTI basis which is independent of UE-specific DRX for unicast transmission;

-- For PTP transmission, the UE-specific DRX pattern for unicast is reused, i.e. the UE specific DRX pattern is used for both unicast services and the PTP transmission of MBS.
+- For PTP transmission, the UE-specific DRX pattern for unicast is reused, i.e., the UE specific DRX pattern is used for both unicast services and the PTP transmission of MBS.
 For PTP transmission for PTM retransmission, the UE monitors PDCCH scrambled by C-RNTI/CS-RNTI only during unicast DRX's Active time.

+16.10.5.7 Physical Layer

+A common frequency resource configured by SRB is defined for multicast scheduling as an ‘MBS frequency region’ with a number of contiguous PRBs confined within and with the same numerology as the DL BWP, but which may have specific characteristics (e.g. PDCCH, PDSCH and SPS configurations).

+Two HARQ-ACK reporting modes are defined for MBS:

+For the first HARQ-ACK reporting mode, the UE generates HARQ-ACK information with ACK value when a UE correctly decodes a transport block or detects a DCI format indicating an SPS PDSCH release; otherwise, the UE generates HARQ-ACK information with NACK value.

+For the second HARQ-ACK reporting mode, the UE does not transmit a PUCCH that would include only HARQ-ACK information with ACK values.

+HARQ-ACK feedback for multicast can be enabled or disabled by higher layer configuration per G-RNTI or per G-CS-RNTI and/or indication in the DCI scheduling multicast.

 16.10.6 Broadcast Handling